Swiss telco Sunrise fights to save $6.4 billion Liberty deal | MarketScreener

+However, Sunrise shares fell more than 6% as analysts picked out some weaknesses in its second-quarter results just as it tries to close the biggest deal of its two-decade history.

-German telecoms group Freenet, Sunrise's largest investor, has called the all-cash 6.3 billion Swiss franc (5.30 billion pounds) takeover of UPC Switzerland unfavourable for Sunrise shareholders and has asked for the price to be cut and risks reallocated.
+German telecoms group Freenet, Sunrise's largest investor, has called the all-cash 6.3 billion Swiss franc ($6.4 billion) takeover of UPC Switzerland unfavorable for Sunrise shareholders and has asked for the price to be cut and risks reallocated.

-Sunrise said these benefits, along with the improved performance of UPC since the deal was announced, would allow it to increase leverage and reduce the proposed 4.1 billion franc rights issue needed to pay for the deal by 1 billion francs.
+Sunrise said the steps it had identified, along with the improved performance of UPC since the deal was announced, would let it increase leverage and reduce the proposed 4.1 billion franc rights issue to pay for the deal by up to 1.5 billion francs.

 One-off integration costs needed to achieve the higher synergies are expected to increase from 140-150 million to 230-250 million francs, Sunrise said.

-Sunrise's second-quarter net income rose to 27 million francs, from 24 million francs in the year-earlier period, the company said.
+Sunrise's second-quarter net income rose to 27 million francs, from 24 million in the year-earlier period.
 Revenue fell 1.7% to 455 million francs, which Sunrise said resulted from lower mobile hardware and hubbing sales.

+Jefferies analysts highlighted a dip in mobile service revenues and pressure from promotions as weaknesses, while praising the Swiss company's cost control that is helping preserve profit margins in a tougher market.

+Sunrise shares closed down 6.4% at 72.75 francs, extending their fall this year to about 10%.
+The shares, while having rebounded from two-year lows this year, are still well down from their 2018 highs, when they flirted with 100 francs.

-The deal, seen closing at the end of November, awaits approval from Swiss competition regulators, followed by a shareholders' vote on the rights issue.
+The UPC deal, which Sunrise aims to close at the end of November, awaits approval from Swiss competition regulators, followed by a shareholder vote on the rights issue.

 STAKE DILUTION